raceintospace/raceintospace/doc/manual/manual.md

 **Fifth turn:**  Research Mercury as much as you can.
 Go to the Administration building, and click on Astronaut Recruiting.
 Select all the candidates with Capsule skills of 2 or higher.
 Go to Administration, Future Missions, and open Pad A.  If you've managed an orbital satellite, press the up arrow three times to select Unmanned Suborbital, and select the Mercury capsule.
 If not, schedule another orbital satellite.
 End turn.

 **Sixth turn:**  Assemble the Unmanned Suborbital (or satellite).
 Research Mercury as much as you can.
 Go to the Basic Training building and withdraw two people early.
 Go to the Astronaut Complex and send them to the Mercury program.
 Click the Facility Transfer button, then hit the Mercury button, which will take you to that program.
 Assign each of your astronauts to a crew.
-Now go back to Future Missions and schedule a Manned Suborbital mission.
+Now go back to Future Missions and schedule a manned Suborbital mission.
 Select the Mercury capsule, and assign a Primary and a Backup crew.
 End turn.

-**Seventh turn:**  Assemble the Manned Suborbital.
+**Seventh turn:**  Assemble the manned Suborbital.
 Finish researching Mercury.
 Click on Misc and purchase EVA Suits, and research the suits.
 End turn.

 Now watch your first manned mission take flight, and hope all goes well.
 This should give you a basic idea of how the game works.
-Remember that Mercury can only fly Orbital, EVA, and Duration B missions, so you'll need something more sophisticated soon.
+Remember that Mercury can only fly Orbital, EVA, and Duration B missions.

 It's at about this point you should decide (within a couple turns) what you want to take to the Moon: Gemini, Apollo, XMS-2, or Jupiter; for this tutorial, you should probably choose Gemini or Apollo.
 When the new capsule is fully researched, you'll need to start flying Duration, EVA, and Docking missions.
 You'll also want to develop the Ranger satellite and fly Lunar Flybys to accumulate lunar recon.
-As you're able, develop a lunar module (Cricket for Gemini, or Eagle for Apollo) and, if you're flying Gemini, develop the B-Kicker as well.
+As you're able, develop a lunar module (Cricket for Gemini, Eagle for Apollo) and, if you're flying Gemini, develop the B-Kicker as well.
 When you've accomplished at least Duration C and your capsule is at Max Safety, fly a Lunar Pass.
-When you've done Duration D and your capsule is at Max Safety and LM is at Max R&D, fly a Lunar Orbital LM Test (which will have to be a Joint EOR mission unless you're using the Saturn).
+When you've done Duration D and your capsule is at Max Safety, fly a Lunar Orbital.
 Following that, fly the lunar landing.

 **APPENDIX B**